Ingest Harbor vulnerability findings, scans, and audit logs

 • ActiveGate version 1.300+

-• Permissions: For a list of permissions required, go to Dynatrace Hub Hub, select Extensions Extensions, and display Technical information.
+• To run Extensions: Go to Dynatrace Hub Hub, select Extensions Extensions, and display Technical information.

 1. In Dynatrace, search for Harbor and select Install.